dakrone/cheshire/README.md

     clojure printer/reader w/ print-dup    11.17
     clojure-json                           20.42

-Cheshire is right up there with clj-json.
 Benchmarks for custom encoding coming soon.

 ## Future Ideas/TODOs
 - <del>move away from using Java entirely, use Protocols for the